Nickerson State Park Bike Paths

 The Park is named for Roland Nickerson, born in Brewster and enriched by the railroads in the West.
 Upon returning to Brewster, Nickerson built the sumptuous buildings now owned by Ocean Edge, as his "summer place", and kept the land across the road as his "park".
 In the 1930's his widow donated the land to the Commonwealth of Massachusetts, creating a bit of "wildness forever" on Cape Cod.

-While it is a busy spot now in the summer, there are many places to be treasured by those who seek them - quiet spruce stands, stately White Pines (on the Ober Trail), an old cedar swamp, and peaceful and relaxing ponds.
+While Nickerson State Park is a busy spot in the summer, there are many quiet places to be treasured by those who seek them - beautiful spruce stands, stately White Pines (on the Ober Trail), an old cedar swamp, and peaceful and relaxing ponds.

 The park offers restroom facilities, picnic grounds, fresh-water swimming, and camping (reservations at ReserveAmerica.com) The Nickerson trails can provide some glimpses of real out-of-the-way nature that many tourists don't get to see.